 When I watch the news or get news updates on my phone, I go straight to the negative parts and problem areas in America.
 I never reach for the excitement.
 Maybe that’s just me or maybe that’s how most people born in New York are raised.

-There are constructive ways of talking about politics.
+As a New Yorker in France, I found there are constructive ways of talking about politics.